Potomac-Garrett State Forest

 Backpack Camping

 Backpack camping is also permitted throughout the forest.
-Backpackers must register at one of the four self-registration areas on the forest by filling out an envelope, enclosing the appropriate payment ($10/night) and including itinerary with names of all campers.
+Backpackers must register at one of the four self-registration areas on the forest by filling out an envelope, enclosing the appropriate payment and including an itinerary with the names of all campers.
 Campers can also obtain a permit by mail.
 Campfires are permitted except during drought conditions.
 Leave No Trace guidelines apply to backpack camping as well.
 Camping is NOT allowed within 200 feet of any trail or stream.